Third-party funding:

 Co-authors: Adrian Chadi, Laszlo Goerke, and Konstantin Homolka

-Cashless payments are ubiquitous, but not for all kinds of economic transactions.
-If people are asked to contribute to charity face-to-face, they often prefer cash.
-A cashless payment option (CPO) may then deter individuals from donating.
-To investigate such behavioral phenomena in a comprehensive manner, we first conducted a field experiment in an art exhibition, where visitors could provide financial support after taking a guided tour.
-As our main modification, we randomly manipulated the donation opportunity, either offering a CPO or not.
-We additionally implemented two pay-what-you-want (PWYW) treatment conditions (with and without CPO) by asking to compensate for the guided tour to ascertain whether the findings are specific to donations.
-Our results show that individuals shy away from giving by card across all treatment conditions, in stark contrast to their preferred behavior in other payment contexts.
-We observe neither an adverse effect of the CPO in PWYW nor in the donation scenario.
-Some visitors, such as frequent card users, even increased the number of donations due to the CPO.
-To explain this finding, we conducted a complementary survey experiment on social pressure to give in fundraising similar to our field setting.
-The evidence shows that a CPO makes the excuse of having no cash available less credible, thereby increasing the pressure on hesitant individuals.
+Cashless payments are ubiquitous, but if people are asked to contribute to charity face-to-face, they often prefer cash.
+A cashless payment option (CPO) may then even deter some individuals from donating.
+To investigate such behavioral phenomena, we carried out three separate experiments on the introduction of modern payment methods in face-to-face fundraising.
+We first conducted a field experiment in an art exhibition, where visitors could provide financial support after a guided tour.
+We randomly manipulated the donation opportunity, either offering a CPO or not.
+Additionally, we implemented two pay-whatyou-want (PWYW) treatment conditions (with and without CPO) by asking to compensate for the guided tour.
+Our results show that individuals hardly use the CPO in both the donation scenario and the PWYW scenario.
+Some types of visitors, such as frequent card users, were more likely to donate in cash because of the CPO.
+To explain this psychological phenomenon, we conducted a survey experiment on social pressure to give in fundraising, which shows that a CPO makes the excuse of not having cash available less credible.
+Moreover, our survey experiment shows that a CPO harms the awareness of need, which is a separate psychological driver of voluntary giving that could explain negative effects on donations.
+In line with this, a third experiment conducted at a Christmas market confirms that participants in face-to-face fundraising rarely use the CPO but react psychologically to its introduction by adjusting their willingness to donate.

 Alone at Home: The Impact of Social Distancing on Norm-Consistent Behavior.
 IWH Discussion Papers No. 08/2021. [link]